Principals, APs, deans, superintendents, and other educational leaders, hello!

 Model a learning orientation.
 Prestine & Nelson (2003) found effective principals learn with their staff (ASCD).
 You are a leader who is constantly investing in your own growth!
 That’s why you’ve read this super dense blog post this far!
 Make sure your staff sees that.
 Participate in PD with them!
 Teachers notice when you leave the room, and they notice when you stay.
 Let them see your fierce commitment to learning.

 I applaud you for venturing down this shared leadership path.
 It’s a bold move, and I am rooting for you.
 I will not leave you hanging.
 I’ll continue to blog about this topic because it is my passion!
 There’s so much involved in doing this well, and I will continue to break it down piece by piece.
 Next week, I’ll be talking about getting teacher buy-in, so if that’s been a struggle for you, stay tuned!

 You know power with is better than power over, and the power game is not zero sum.
-In the words of Mary Church Terrell, and modernized by Emile Ares, let’s “lift as we climb.”
+In the words of Mary Church Terrell, and recently popularized by Emilie Aries, let’s “lift as we climb.”
 Keep up the awesome, leaders.

 Lindsay is a educator and leadership coach who helps teachers develop engaging project-based curricula, fosters student and teacher voice, and works to advance racial and gender equity and culturally responsive practice.